wyomatthew/wyomatthew.github.io/docs/about_me.md

 to Austin, Texas to work as a software engineer.

-I created this blog as a place to organize and archive the ideas that excite me for personal future reference and the occasional sharing with others.
+I created this blog as a place to organize and archive the ideas that excite me for personal future reference and occasional sharing with others.

 # FAQ
 - Matthew's Swap Space?